Mr Gary Power

 At KCHS we only offer VCAL at the senior levels.

-Our school values are CARS.
-Community, Achievement, Respect and Safety is the basis of our welfare and engagement and wellbeing programmes and processes.
+Our school values are CARES.
+Community, Achievement, Respect Effort and Safety is the basis of our welfare and engagement and wellbeing programmes and processes.